-Individuals interested in auditing a course, who are not currently enrolled in a Master of Science in Education (M.S.), Educational Specialist (Ed.S.), or Doctor of Education (Ed.D.) program, must formally apply to the Fischler School of Education and Human Services.
+Individuals interested in auditing a course, who are not currently enrolled in a Master of Science in Education (M.S.), Educational Specialist (Ed.S.), or Doctor of Education (Ed.D.) program, must formally apply to the Abraham S. Fischler School of Education.
 Upon admission, students will be eligible to register for class.

-Note: Courses that are audited will not be eligible for financial aid.
+Note: Courses that are audited are not eligible for financial aid.